-4.3 Disclosure
+5.3 Disclosure

 If a student discloses that they have been, are being, or are in danger of being abused, you must treat the disclosure seriously and take immediate action by following the Four Critical Actions.
+The College will protect any student or child connected to the complaint or concern relating to child abuse until the complaint or concern is resolved.